 Me: No, just a dog.

 Multiple Women (after hearing that I’m traveling by myself in a RV): You’re SO BRAVE!!

 Me: [A brief, polite smile.]

-A look of shock and/or admiration is usually the preluding facial expressions of the woman saying, “You’re SO BRAVE!!”.
+A look of shock and/or admiration is usually the preluding facial expressions of the woman saying, “You’re SO BRAVE!!”
 I receive this comment at least three times a week.
-And I’m resistant to give the person the satisfaction of a response she might be looking for.
+And I’m resistant to give the person a response she might be looking for.
 The word, brave, strikes a nerve with me.

 My male friends who travel solo don’t have the conversations I do.
 I don’t hear men being told they’re brave when driving an RV, nor do men tell me I’m brave.
-There’s an unconscious bias at play here – when we see marketing for RVs, the visual is often a man in the driver’s seat.
-It’s a large vehicle and the perception is that it takes someone with strength to drive it.
+There’s an unconscious bias at play here.
+When we see marketing for RVs, the visual is often a man in the driver’s seat.
+It’s a large vehicle, and the perception is that it takes someone with the strength to drive it.
 We all have unconscious biases, but becoming aware of them can shift perceptions and create more opportunities.
-And on this particular topic, combating our bias (both men and women) of women’s abilities to travel solo (and drive RVs!) can help empower female travelers.
+And on this particular topic, combating our bias among all genders to travel solo and drive RVs can help empower female travelers.